 FASHION IN COLORS: VIKTOR&ROLF & KCI

-A re-interpretation of 400 years of international fashion history, “Colors” examines relationships between colors, feelings and function in historical and contemporary costume from around the world.
+A re-interpretation of 400 years of international fashion history, “Colors” examines relationships between colours, feelings and function in historical and contemporary costumes from around the world.
 “Colors” consists of more than 80 works from the Kyoto Costume Institute’s extensive collection of 11,000 objects, selected by guest curators Viktor&Rolf in collaboration with KCI.